ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       computer programming wizard and in his spare time enjoys Home DIY and cooking up his signature Indian dish "Chicken Tikka Dopiza"!
     image: /img/aaron-hesketh.jpg
-  - name: Ioan Moreno
-    jobtitle: Production Supervisor
-    interests:
-      - formula1
-      - football
-    image: /img/ioan-moreno.jpg
-    bio: Ioan is our highly motivated and skilled Production Supervisor who is nearing his 10 year anniversary with ASL.
-His ability to organise a production team quickly and efficiently has been key in achieving some of the shortest product turn around times in our industry and he has a strong commercial awareness.
-Ioan has a leadership method which is to lead by example, and this has helped him to develop a world class harness team.
-      Ioan is a Manchester United fan and an F1 fanatic!
   - name: Gareth Jones
     jobtitle: Machinery Supervisor
     linkedin: https://www.linkedin.com/in/gareth-jones-5167201b8/